Ultimate Guide to Social Work Careers UK

 Ultimate Guide for Social Workers - Certification

-You must be registered with Social Work England, the regulatory body overseeing the profession.
+You must be registered with Social Work England (or other regulatory body for your region) overseeing the profession.
 To gain registration, candidates must:

 — Complete an accredited social work degree